-This policy applies to all students, faculty, staff, administrators, groups, members of the Board of Trustees, consultants, vendors, others engaged in business with the College, guests and visitors.
+This policy applies to all students, faculty, staff, administrators, groups, members of the Board of Trustees, consultants, vendors, volunteers, others engaged in business with the College, guests and visitors.
 Every individual is responsible for acting in accordance with this policy and other College policies and procedures.
-Any individual can be a complainant, even if the complaint the person is making regarding prohibited conduct is against someone who has brought a complaint against that person.
+Any individual can be a reporting party or complainant, even if the complaint the person is making regarding prohibited conduct is against someone who has brought a complaint against that person.

-This policy specifically prohibits Sexual Harassment, Sex/Gender Discrimination, Harassment on the Basis of Sex/Gender, Non-Consensual Sexual Intercourse, Non-Consensual Sexual Contact, Sexual Exploitation, Stalking, Physical Harm and Intimidation, Harassment, Bullying and Cyberbullying, Intimate Partner Violence and Retaliation (together, "Prohibited Conduct," see note 2) against individuals of any gender, gender identity, gender expression or sexual orientation.
-This policy also prohibits gender-based harassment that does not involve conduct of a sexual nature, including hazing and failure to provide equal opportunities in admissions, employment or athletics.
+This policy specifically prohibits Sexual Harassment, Sex/Gender Discrimination, Harassment on the Basis of Sex/Gender.
+Non-Consensual Sexual Intercourse, Non-Consensual Sexual Contact, Sexual Exploitation, Stalking, Physical Harm and Intimidation, Harassment, Bullying and Cyberbullying, Intimate Partner Violence and Retaliation (together, "Prohibited Conduct," see note 2) against individuals of any gender, gender identity, gender expression or sexual orientation.
+This policy also prohibits genderbased harassment that does not involve conduct of a sexual nature, including hazing and failure to provide equal opportunities in admissions, employment or athletics.

 While the College prohibits discrimination and harassment on the basis of other protected traits, these traits are protected by other College policies.
-Discrimination or harassment on the basis of age, race, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law are protected by the College's Discrimination and Discriminatory Harassment Policy (available here: http://www. kenyon.edu/discrimination-policy).
-Discrimination or discriminatory harassment on the basis of disability is covered in the Grievance Procedures for the Americans with Disabilities Act and the Rehabilitation Act of 1973 (Student Policy is available here: http://www.kenyon.edu/directories/offices-services/ocr/discrimination/504-ada-grievance/ student-grievance-procedure-resolving-complaints-under-ada-section-504/ and Employee and Visitor Policy is available here: http:// www.kenyon.edu/directories/offices-services/ equal-opportunity-at-kenyon/complaint-procedures/employee-and-visitor-grievance-procedureresolving-complaints-adasection-504/)
+Discrimination or harassment on the basis of age, race, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law are protected by the College's Discrimination and Discriminatory Harassment Policy.
+Discrimination or discriminatory harassment on the basis of disability is covered in the Grievance Procedures for the Americans with Disabilities Act and the Rehabilitation Act of 1973 (further information is available on